braintree/braintree_ios/README.md

 Welcome to Braintree's iOS SDK.
 This library will help you accept card and alternative payments in your iOS app.

-v6 is the latest major version of Braintree iOS and is currently in Beta.
-For stable releases, please point to v5 of the SDK.
-While preparing for general availability, we expect to make breaking changes in the beta releases.
+v6 is the latest major version of Braintree iOS.
 To update from v5, see the [v6 migration guide](https://github.com/braintree/braintree_ios/blob/master/V6_MIGRATION.md).

 **The Braintree iOS SDK permits a deployment target of iOS 14.0 or higher**.
 It requires Xcode 14.3+ and Swift 5.8+.